efekt/Alice/README.md

 ## Commands

-You can check all of the available commands on our [wiki](https://github.com/efekt/Alice/wiki/Commands) or by accessing `<help` command after inviting Alice.
+You can check all of the available commands on our [wiki](https://github.com/efekt/Alice/wiki/Commands) or by accessing `/help` command after inviting Alice.

 ## Using the Alice bot:
 You can invite her just by clicking [here](https://discord.com/oauth2/authorize?client_id=537011515014774785&scope=bot+applications.commands&permissions=3533920).